 The Metropolitan Transportation Commission (MTC) is the San Francisco Bay Area’s transportation planning and financing organization.
-Its office and auditorium in Oakland, near the Lake Merritt BART station, are where decisions regarding Bay Area regional transportation issues are made.
+Its office in downtown San Francisco is where decisions regarding Bay Area regional transportation issues are made.

 Every few years, Bay Area transit agencies like the Santa Clara Valley Transportation Authority (VTA) must submit their long-term plans for transit and highway projects to the MTC to qualify for and receive state and federal funding.

 The MTC also serves as the Bay Area’s Metropolitan Planning Organization (MPO) for state and federal transportation purposes.